Political defense: Shadow defense

-A shadow defense is a legal defense that will enable the defendant to communicate his or her message, even though the legal defense itself is not likely to succeed.
+A shadow defense is a legal defense that will enable the defendant to communicate their message, even though the legal defense itself is not likely to succeed.
 A shadow defense can be any legal theory, including an affirmative defenses.
 What makes a legal theory a "shadow defense" is that the defendant does not expect to be successful as a matter of law; it is, instead, a pretext for bringing information into the court that would otherwise be irrelevant and therefore inadmissible.

 For example, in the trial of the Camden 28, the defendants made an entrapment defense alleging that FBI agents had convinced the group to undertake their allegedly illegal conduct.
 While making their entrapment defense, the defendants called witnesses to discuss the history of the use of agents provocateurs by the government and also the history of civil disobedience; they also called character witnesses such as a defendant's mother in order to discuss the defendant's peaceful tendency and also his political beliefs.

 The shadow defense is related to the idea of jury nullification.
 Jury nullification occurs when juries decide to acquit defendants even though the defendant has violated the letter of the law.
 Juries might seek nullification where they agree with the political motivations of the defendant.
-However, the defendant must first present information about his political motivations to the jury.
+However, the defendant must first present information about their political motivations to the jury.
 A shadow defense might be used to convey this information to the jury, not because the defense itself is likely to succeed but because it provides a vehicle for informing jurors about sympathetic personal characteristics of the defendants.